nicksampsell/CCNextGen_Template/Readme.md

 3. Delete or rename the default **_Layout.cshtml** file (this is what the template uses and local files override the template)
 4. Add the configuration items from the section below to your **appsettings.json** file
 5. Add additional partials to add items to the sidebar or top menu based on the options in the sections below.
+6. Delete the default CSS from /wwwroot/css/site.css (it adds extra space to the bottom of the page which affects the layout)

 ## Program.cs
 ```